Portugal Exit Tax: How It Works and Who It Impacts

 1. Does the Portugal Exit Tax apply to cryptocurrency?
 Indeed, the exit tax covers 28% of the market value when leaving using the FIFO approach, affecting cryptocurrency ownership.

 2. Can I defer the exit tax if I move within the EU?
 Sure, occasionally.
-EU law lets tax unrealised gains be postponed until the assets are sold.
+EU law allows taxation of unrealised gains to be postponed until the assets are sold.

 3. What is the FIFO method?
 The first-in-first-out (FIFO) approach presumptively sells the earliest purchased assets when computing capital gains.